Moncef12/Dependency-injection-container/README.md

 Dependency injection container in PHP
 =====================================

-For now only simple constructors is possible.
+For now only simple constructors injection is possible.

 Todo
 ====